avajs/eslint-plugin-ava/docs/rules/assertion-arguments.md

-	t.is(value, expected, false); // Assertion message is not a string t.plan('1'); // Argument is not a non-negative integer t.plan(2.5); // Argument is not a non-negative integer });
+	t.is(value, expected, false); // Assertion message is not a string t.plan('1'); // Argument is not a non-negative integer t.plan(2.5); // Argument is not a non-negative integer t.regex(/foo/, string); // First argument should be a string, not a regex });

 // ✅